 The tenant code is done

-First and foremost, the code that interacts with the SAP Cloud Platform Integration tenant is complete and functioning.
+First and foremost, the code that interacts with the SAP Cloud Integration tenant is complete and functioning.
 You can either check individual integration flows that you specify or every integration flow in your tenant.
 In the latter case, you have the option of skipping all SAP packages, individual integration flows or both, should you need to.

 You also have the option of checking integration flows that have been downloaded to your local computer.
 Similar to the online use case, you can either check individual integration flows or all integration flows in a specific directory.

 The command line is up and running

 CPILint is a command line application, but all the command line options were not in place, when I demoed the tool in Walldorf.
 They’ve been added in the meantime, and that means that you are now able to activate all the tool’s functionality directly from the command line.